-“I was really influenced by their pinboards throughout the office, filled with moody images of inspiring woman, botanicals, and nods to New York,” Tina shares.
+“I was really influenced by their pinboards throughout the office, filled with moody images of inspiring women, botanicals, and nods to New York,” Tina shares.
 “I knew the new space would need to be relaxed and feminine, with vintage touches.”

 For the newest office location, Rony sought a location that reflected where the company is in that moment.